Network Centrality Metrics Based on Unrestricted Paths, Walks and Cycles Compared to Standard Centrality Metrics

-In the present study and being inspired by the influence spreading model \cite{kuikkaSciRep}, we propose new metrics to describe consistent network characteristics, which are designed to be applicable in a wide range of network science scenarios.
+In the present study, we propose new metrics to describe consistent network characteristics, which are designed to be applicable for a wide range of network science scenarios~\cite{kuikkaSciRep}.
 These new metrics consider all feasible paths, walks, and cycles within the network structure.
-In Section \ref{Structures}, we discuss how the influence spreading model is related to several important characteristics of networks.
-In Section \ref{Applications}, we give an overview of the application areas of the influence spreading model.
-In Section \ref{related_work}, we briefly discuss the research related to our study.
-In Section \ref{ISM_new_metrics}, we introduce the influence spreading model, give a motivating example of how the model works, and finally introduce our new metrics.
-In Section \ref{Results}, we present the results of how the new metrics behave on multiple data sets compared to standard centrality metrics.
-In Section \ref{discussion}, we discuss our research results and how they relate to network modeling.
-Finally, in Section \ref{conclusions} we summarize our findings.
+In Section~\ref{related_work}, we briefly discuss the research related to our study.
+In Section~\ref{ISM_new_metrics}, we introduce the influence spreading model, give a motivating example of how the model works, and finally introduce our new metrics.
+In Section~\ref{Results}, we present the results of how the new metrics behave on multiple data sets compared to standard centrality metrics.
+In Section~\ref{discussion}, we discuss our research results and how they relate to network modeling.
+Finally, in Section~\ref{conclusions} we summarize our findings.